 You can directly join the NEPLS mailing list.
-This is a low-volume list that will never have non-NEPLS mail.
+All event-related business (first announcement of dates, calls for talks, etc.) will be done through this list.
+This is a low-volume, moderated, non-discussion list that will never have non-NEPLS mail.

 If you have questions about the series or the venue, please first read our manifesto and past event schedules.
 To answer the most frequently asked questions: the events are free of cost, and they are open to all.
-A few weeks before the event, the local arrangements chair will mail the notification list to get a head-count; you don't need to notify anyone of your intent to participate before then (and if you do want to notify anyone, it should be the local arrangements chair).
+A few weeks before the event, the list will feature a sign-up mechanism.
+Until then, you need not do anything.

 If, after you have thoroughly browsed these pages, you have other questions—or if you spot a problem—send mail to Shriram Krishnamurthi.

-We currently also have offers of interest from Brown, Google Boston, Harvard, Northeastern, UMass Amherst, Wellesley, Yale, and possibly others.
+As of Summer 2019, pre-pandemic, we had a commitment from George Heineman at WPI.
+We also had offers of interest from Brown, Google Boston, Northeastern, UMass Amherst, Wellesley, Yale, and possibly others.
 Let us know if you want to be added to the list.

 |2003-02-28||University of Connecticut|